 You’re graduating in December with the goal of entering your career or graduate school as soon as possible.
 Start right away by diving into one of Gordon’s graduate programs in education or financial analysis with a free first course and discounted housing.
 You’ll save up to $4,150 and enter your career field early by earning your undergraduate and graduate degrees in four and a half years.

 Option 3: Jump-start Your Career

-You’re on track to graduate in May but have a light spring semester load.
-Take advantage of the extra room in your schedule to get a head start on a graduate degree in education, entrepreneurial leadership or financial analysis with up to two free courses.
+You’re on track to graduate in May but have a light load your final year.
+Take advantage of the extra room in your schedule to get a head start on a graduate degree in education or financial analysis with up to two free courses.
 Beginning your grad school experience early means you can complete an undergraduate and graduate degree within five years, and save up to $4,800.

 For more information, contact: